-During emergency conditions such as system outage, supply source contamination, or supply sources draining empty, alternative water sources and/or alternative delivery mechanisms may be necessary with prior approval of the city manager.
-For emergency water shortage conditions associated with contamination of Nueces Basin stored supplies, the city, under the city manager's direction, will cease pumping from the Nueces River and will contact the LNRA to identify additional, temporary water that may be available from Lake Texana on a short-term basis to meet essential water needs.
-For emergency water shortage conditions associated with contamination of Lake Texana supplies, the city, under the city manager's direction, will cease pumping from the Mary Rhodes Pipeline.
+During water emergency conditions such as system outage, supply source contamination, or supply sources draining empty, alternative water sources and/or alternative delivery mechanisms may be necessary with prior approval of the Ccity Mmanager, or designee.
+For a water emergency water shortage conditions associated with contamination of Nueces Basin stored supplies, the city, under the city manager's or designee's direction, will cease pumping from the Nueces River and will contact the LNRA to identify additional, temporary water that may be available from Lake Texana on a short term basis to meet essential water needs.
+For a water emergency water shortage conditions associated with contamination of Lake Texana supplies, the city, under the city manager's, or designee's direction, will cease pumping from the Mary Rhodes Pipeline.

-- (2) Best management practices for supply management: In addition to the best management practices for supply management listed under Stage 34, the city will also do the following: - Call the ten (10) largest water customers in the area affected by the emergency condition, and if necessary, use runners in key areas to begin spreading the message of a major outage. - (3) Water use restrictions for demand reduction: During Stage 45, all requirements of Stage 12, 23, and 34 shall remain in effect except as modified below: - a.
-Irrigation of landscaped areas is absolutely prohibited. - Use of water to wash any motor vehicle, motorbike, boat, trailer, or other vehicle is absolutely prohibited. - Associated uses of water not related to business process which are discretionary, such as equipment washing, shall be deferred until the Stage 5 emergency has been terminated. - (4) During Stage 45, the following measures are optional water use restrictions that may be implemented by the city manager, or designee, with city council approval, as conditions warrant:
+- (2) Best management practices for supply management: In addition to the best management practices for supply management listed under Stage 3, the city will also do the following: - Call the ten (10) largest water customers in the area affected by the water_emergency. condition, and if necessary, use runners in key areas to begin spreading the message of a major outage. - (3) Water use restrictions for demand reduction: During Stage 4water emergency, all requirements of Stages 1, 2, and 3 shall remain in effect except as modified below: - a.
+Irrigation of all landscaped areas is absolutely prohibited. - b.
+Use of water to wash any motor vehicle, motorbike, boat, trailer, or other vehicle is absolutely prohibited. - c.
+Associated uses of water not related to business process which are discretionary, such as equipment washing, shall be deferred until the Stage 5 the water emergency has been terminated. - (1) Level 1 Water Emergency In the event that the triggering criteria specified in Section 8.2 Level 1 Water Emergency of the DCP is met, City of Corpus Christi City Manager, or designee is hereby authorized to implement pro-rata curtailment of water supplies to all customers in accordance with Texas Water Code §11.039.
+The initiation of pro-rata curtailment preparations shall begin during Stage 3. - a) Target: During a Level 1 Water Emergency, curtailment will be required and may start at 5% or greater reduction of the total water demand, depending on the forecasted water supply conditions.
+Surcharges and allocations are enforceable during a Water Emergency, as described in section 155-154. - b) Best Management Practices for Supply Management: In addition to the best management practices for supply management listed under Stage 3, the City will also do the following: - Implement a planned public campaign to inform all customers of the water emergency and to mandate the immediate curtailment of water. - Contact wholesale water customers to discuss water supply and/or demand conditions and inform them about the initiation of mandatory measures to curtail their water consumption as necessary. - Contact large-volume/industrial users to discuss water supply and/or demand conditions and inform them about the initiation of mandatory measures to curtail their water consumption as necessary. - c) Water Use Restrictions for Demand Reduction: During a Level 1 Water Emergency, all requirements of Stage 1, 2, and 3 shall remain in effect except as modified below: